Orion ED80 Telescope Review (Now Discontinued)

-Orion’s ED80 is not a premier new astrophotography telescope by any stretch of the imagination, but it has stood the test of time and in most cases, I find it to be a far superior instrument to the inexpensive 71/72mm fast ED refractors out there, both for visual and astrophotography use.
+Orion’s ED80 was not a premier new astrophotography telescope by any stretch of the imagination, but it had stood the test of time.
+In most cases, I used to find it to be a far superior instrument to the inexpensive 71/72 mm fast ED refractors out there, both for visual and astrophotography use.

 Overview Of Orion’s ED80